This information has been updated for the 10/28/2017 race

 Drop bags: Runners can deposit drop bags at the designated areas at the start for delivery to:

 Trail Bridge Reservoir at mile 16.7.
-Trail Bridge drop bags will be delivered to the finish area after the last runner passes through at approximately noon.
+Trail Bridge drop bags will be delivered to the finish area after the last runner passes through at approximately 1:00 PM.

-Finish line.
 Runners may wish to use drop bags to have a change of clothes taken from the start area to the finish.
-Any remaining drop bags will be moved to St Benedicts Lodge (lunch venue) after the finish line closes at approximately 3:00 PM.

 More important stuff